vasvi12/the-vasi-verse/02_INFORMATION_ARCHITECTURE/Information_Architecture.md

 ## External Links

 External destinations include Notion, GitHub, LinkedIn, Resume.
 Whenever opening an external platform, open in a new tab.
 Never interrupt the browsing experience.
+(Notion pages are currently placeholders and will be filled later per Locked Decision 6.)

 ## Content Ownership